CloudWatch is a collection of services that monitor/observe cloud resources – via metrics, logs, and events – and provide actionable insights.

 Amazon CloudWatch

-- A CloudWatch metric is a set of data points over time. (ex.
+- A metric is a set of data points over time. (ex.
 CPU Utilization of EC2 instances)

 - Metrics can be configured with alarms that can take actions.